alsoknownaszac/Frontend-Test-Vella/README.md

 # Ionic React Front-End Development Showcase

 Hey there!
 Welcome to my front-end development showcase where I'll walk you through my approach to tackling the tasks presented in this project.
-I'm excited to demonstrate my skills using Ionic React, TypeScript, Redux, Tailwindcss, and API consumption.
+I'm excited to demonstrate my skills using Ionic React, TypeScript, Redux, Tailwindcss, notistack for popup feedback, yup for form validation, and API consumption with fetch and the react-fetch-hook package.
 Let's dive right in!

 ## Approach